markusvoelter/chatGPTDemo/README.md

   we make it appear as if ChatGPT suggested this change, which allows ChatGPT to make subsequent changes on the basis for the model changed by the user.

+### New as of July 9, 2023

+You can use a context menu action on the ChatGPT annotation to let ChatGPT explain the form.

 ## License